-Yes, there is a wrong way.
+Yes, there is a wrong way to stain wood.
 And I didn’t know it was wrong until I messed it up mid-project, guys. *face palm*

 Here I am, finishing up my basement, thinking I’m all baller cause we’re starting the phase of our project where we will be DIYing some things.